jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacctmgr.md

 ### **Managing QOS**

+{== You MUST define flags=DenyOnLimit,OverPartQOS for a QOS to work as expected ==}

+There are a number of parameters which feature Group or Grp.
+We cannot use these, because by default our users are all in the same group ("users" in jhpce3 and "c-users" in cms).

+There are a number of variants of some parameters -- by user, by account, etc.

+`MaxJobs*` means jobs that can be running at one time `MaxJobsSubmit*` means jobs that can be both pending and running, altogether, in total

 ```
 # Define a QOS limiting a user to 25 running jobs with a max of 50 pending or running
 sacctmgr add qos job-25run50sub